 You'll leave the BAKE! class with our recipes, the knowledge and techniques to recreate them at home, and the Opera Torte you made in class.

-We'll end the in-person class with a tasting and you'll go home with some great coupons.
+In-Person: We'll end class with a tasting of what we made and you'll go home with some great coupons.

 Would you like a slice of history with your cake?
 Here’s what we learned about the Opera cake from Janine Marsh at The Good Life France: “The creation of the cake goes back to 1955 when great French pastry chef Cyriaque Gavillon worked at the legendary Dalloyau shop in Paris.
 Dalloyau have been trading since 1682 and were suppliers to the court of Versailles.
 It was the perfect match when Cyriaque, a genius with patisserie and an artist who created the most amazing cakes and sugar decorations, and Dalloyau got together.
 When inventing the Opera cake he wanted to make something that in taking one bite, would give a taste of the whole cake.
 He worked on layers and tastes and came up with a wonderfully sophisticated cake.
 His wife told him it reminded her of the Paris Opera House, Palais Garnier.
 It was a name that stuck, the Opera cake was born.”

 Our Basic Pastry Kit is ideal for newer pastry bakers, and includes tools we typically use for baked goods like scones, cookies, and brownies.
 It comes packed with the following equipment: a bowl scraper, a bench knife, an oven thermometer, ten sheets of parchment paper, a small pastry brush, a small offset spatula, 1 oz portion scoop, and a french rolling pin.
 The price includes ground shipping.
 For more in-depth equipment descriptions please go to our FAQ page or send us an email at [email protected].